- Length 1 year full-time

 page to see which courses you can

 - Look at the Masters program timetable to see what courses are offered.
-The Graduate Coursework Timetable is available on the ANU College of Law, Masters Program site.
+The Graduate Coursework Timetable is available here.

 a course(s).
 You can enrol in your whole year's worth of courses or one